TorramLabs-Team/Torram_Network/README.md

 - https://testnet-faucet.mempool.co
 - https://bitcoinfaucet.uo1.net

-Your Bitcoin Core testnet3 wallet will need to have a balance always, as the Torram node will send transactions to the Bitcoin network every hour.
+Your Bitcoin Core testnet3 wallet will need to have a balance always, as the Torram node will send transactions to the Bitcoin network every 15 minutes.

 ### Software